 U.S. News & World Report

-- Eighth in the South among all schools in the Best Value category
+- Second among Southern regional universities in the Best Value category (2018 edition)

 - MBA program tops U.S. News Short List for its 100 percent job placement rate

 Ninth consecutive year on America's 100 Best College Buys by the independent consulting firm Institutional Research & Evaluation Inc.

 Military Friendly School

 Eighth consecutive year on Military Friendly School list.

 CCU was designated a Purple Heart University in 2017 by the Military Order of the Purple Heart

 Highlights from "The Economic Impact of Coastal Carolina University on the South Carolina and Grand Strand Economies" in 2016 include the following:

 $565.8 million annual economic impact on South Carolina